knocklabs-interview-exercises/pair-interview/part-one/README.md

 ## Part 1: Parsing message jobs

-- The `jobs.json` file contains all of the jobs to be processed
+- The `jobs.json` file contains all the jobs to be processed
 - The jobs may not be in order, but will need to be processed in order
 - There may be duplicate jobs that should be removed before they can be processed

 ## Part 2: Building our delivery services

-- We want to create 2 different delivery providers: an `email` provider, and an `sms` provider
+- We want to create two different delivery providers: an `email` provider, and an `sms` provider
-- Each delivery provider should call a specific delivery endpoint (see API Documentation.md) and format the request as necessary
+- Each delivery provider should call a specific delivery endpoint (see [API Documentation.md](./API%20Documentation.md)) and format the request as necessary
+  - We don't need to perform retries if the API calls fail (which they will, sometimes)

 ## Part 3: Stitching it together

-- We want to take all of our processed jobs and execute them to the correct delivery provider (email jobs should go to the `email` provider, sms jobs should go to the `sms` provider)
+- We want to take all of our processed jobs and execute them against the correct delivery provider (email jobs should go to the `email` provider, SMS jobs should go to the `sms` provider)
-- When all of the jobs have finished we want to show the total number of successful and failed jobs in the batch
+- When all the jobs have finished we want to show the total number of successful and failed jobs in the batch

 ## Part 4: Extending our design

-- We want to add a checkpointing mechanism into our design so that jobs that have been processed are recorded, such that we can terminate our program, restart it, and execute any remaining jobs.
+- We want to add a checkpointing mechanism into our design so that jobs that have been processed are recorded, such that we can terminate our program at any time, restart it, and execute any remaining jobs.